nyu-bigdata-class/final-project-report/ny736-va2083/report.md

 ![ux](https://github.com/neeraj71/final-project-report/blob/main/ny736-va2083/images/b.png)

+* When we varied 'p' we observed that the waiting time for user Y first decreased slightly with increase in 'p' and then increased with further increase in 'p'.
+This is because user X jobs have longer runtime and if we give more weight to runtime then user X SIDS value would increase and become larger than SIDS value of user Y. Hence user Y, prefers a p value of 0.5.
+If we increase the 'p' more than the weight factor of runtime i.e. (1-p) would become small.
+Hence runtime would have lesser importance in SIDS.
+Therefore, it would take more time when SIDS of x crosses SIDS of Y and Y would have to wait more.

-Before conducting experiments, we thought that the policy might not be stable w.r.t. the hyperparameters.
+* Before conducting experiments, we thought that the policy might not be stable w.r.t. the hyperparameters.
 But the experiments show that the there are minor fluctuations as we vary the hyperparameters 'p', 'alpha' and 'beta'.

 # Conclusion